 courts, law enforcement, and tax authorities, as well as to any other competent state authorities in connection with their activities in accordance with the laws of the Russian Federation;

-the parent organization of the bank holding, of which the Clearing House is a member (in accordance with Article 26 of the Federal Law of 02.12.1990 No. 395-1 “On Banks and Banking Activities”).
+the parent organization of the bank holding, of which the Clearing House is a member (in accordance with Article 26 of the Federal Law of 02.12.1990 No. 395-1 “On Banks and Banking Activities”);

+Moscow Exchange in connection with the performance of the EDI Agreement and/or the EDI Agreement with Moscow Exchange;

 other persons with the consent of Clearing Participants.